-Status: Design Phase Underway - Ten Percent Complete
+Status: Design Phase Underway - 20 Percent Complete

 Summary: This project will add an additional general purpose lane (approximately 4.5 miles) in both directions of I-5 between I-405 and Yale Avenue, improve interchanges, and replace and add new auxiliary lanes in the City of Irvine.
 The design of this project was initiated on October 22, 2021.
-This quarter, the design consultant finalized the project schedule, obtained Caltrans encroachment permits for surveying and geotechnical activities, and continued to refine geometric enhancements to reduce overall costs associated with ROW and utility relocations.
-In addition, utility notification letters for upcoming relocation work were prepared for distribution.
+This quarter, the design consultant initiated preparation of the 35 percent design package, continued to pursue Caltrans encroachment permits for surveying and geotechnical activities, and continued to refine geometric enhancements to reduce overall costs associated with ROW and utility relocations.
+In addition, responses to utility notification letters for upcoming relocation work were received.
 Coordination relating to locations of soundwalls, overhead signage, landscaping is ongoing.